Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 **We learn very quickly in life to cover up our emotions and hide them**.
 Even though *if we want to relate in a way that promotes compassion between ourselves and other people, feelings are a key ingredient.*

-In nonviolent communication, honesty consist of telling people what they're doing clearly in the form of a clear observation, and then evaluating it with reference to feelings and needs.
+In Nonviolent Communication, honesty consist of telling people what they're doing clearly in the form of a clear observation, and then evaluating it with reference to feelings and needs.

 So I've just described what I mean by feelings.
 Then we connect these feelings to our needs.

-#### nonviolent communication is based on the awareness that feelings are manifestations what's happening to our needs
+#### Nonviolent Communication is based on the awareness that feelings are manifestations what's happening to our needs

 (14:00)
 When our needs are being fulfilled, we feel pleasureful feelings.
 When our needs are not being fulfilled, we feel painful feelings.
 This is mother nature's way of helping us to judge our environment in terms of whether what is happening is life serving or not.